redmond2742/GTSS-Signal-Builder/replit.md

 # GTSS Builder

 ## Overview
-GTSS Builder is a web application designed for configuring and exporting traffic signal system data in a GTFS-like format (GTSS = General Traffic Signal Specification).
+GTSS Builder is a web and desktop application designed for configuring and exporting traffic signal system data in a GTFS-like format (GTSS = General Traffic Signal Specification).
 It enables users to manage agency information, signal locations, phases, and detectors through an intuitive tabbed interface.
-The core capability includes exporting all configured data as a downloadable ZIP file containing CSV files, streamlining data exchange for government workers and traffic engineers.
-The project aims to provide a robust, client-side solution for traffic signal data management without server dependencies.
+The core capabilities include exporting all configured data as a downloadable ZIP file containing TXT files, importing data from TXT files, and running as a standalone desktop application.
+The project streamlines data exchange for government workers and traffic engineers, providing a robust, client-side solution for traffic signal data management without server dependencies.

 ## User Preferences
 Preferred communication style: Simple, everyday language.